Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     Calls made for Anguilla, Antigua and Cyprus.
 Console successfully showing holidays from Calendarific.
 Previous selection is not showing.
     "RY", the last 2 letters in "Choose Country" is not showing.
 .
 Checked table headings are showing on the page after adding Bootstrap temple.
 Performing as expected.
 Formatting to be updated post logic.
+.
+Added Loop to add all the current months holidays to the table.
+Ireland returning August 3rd as expected.
+    3 holidays for Anguilla adding on to Ireland making 4 rows in table.
+    Function to be amended to clear down the table before adding the new country.
+.
+Added function to clear the table down before calling new country.
+    Ireland showing August 3rd as expected.
+    When Anguilla is now selected Ireland is cleared with only holidays for Anguila showing.
+    Multiple countries selected with results as expected.
+    The table appears blank when there are no holidays.
+User should be informed there are no holidays rather than blank.
 ## Deployment

 To deploy this page to GitHub Pages from it's Github repository the following steps were taken: